avine/formation-angular-base/Slides/02_introduction.md

 ## Presentation - Versioning

-- Versioning from 2.0.0 to stand out from AngularJS
+- Versioning from 2.0.0 to stand out from AngularJS (latest AngularJS being 1.8.2)
 - Respect from there of the *semver* standard
 - Major versions will no longer be rewrites like 1 to 2
 - Skipping version 3.0.0 after the project merge *Router* already in 3.x